zeatful/OracleDatabaseDocker/README.md

 	               Has to be owned by the Unix user "oracle" or set appropriately.
 	               If omitted the database will not be persisted over container recreation.

+#### Exporting your container to an image (For snap-shotting)
+You may want to essentially export an image to preserve the encapuslated data.
+You can do this through the docker export command, which will remove any meta data but results in a small image:

+	docker export -o ~/export.tar name-for-image:tag-for-image

+#### Importing your exported container as an image (For loading a snapshot)
+After you have exported a container to an image you can import it with the docker import command.
+However, since it was exported and lost all metadata, it will not start and work correctly unless you specify the metadata required to run the command.
+Run the command below to do so:

+	docker import --change "ENV ORACLE_BASE=/u01/app/oracle"
+	--change "ENV ORACLE_HOME=/u01/app/oracle/product/11.2.0/xe"
+	--change "ENV ORACLE_SID=XE"
+	--change "ENV CONFIG_RSP='xe.rsp'"
+	--change "ENV RUN_FILE='runOracle.sh'"
+	--change "ENV PWD_FILE='setPassword.sh'"
+	--change "ENV PATH=$ORACLE_HOME/bin:$PATH"
+	--change "EXPOSE 1521"
+	--change "CMD /u01/app/oracle/runOracle.sh"
+	name-for-image:tag-for-image < ~/export.tar

 ## License
 To download and run Oracle Database, regardless whether inside or outside a Docker container, you must download the binaries from the Oracle website and accept the license indicated at that page.